 - Publisher Full Text (DOI)

-- Efgartigimod as a potential alternative to intravenous immunoglobulin in Guillain-Barré syndrome: a retrospective study.
+- Machine learning-based identification of concomitant stroke and prognostic analysis in patients with Guillain-Barré syndrome: a retrospective study.
 [Journal Article]Front Immunol.
-2026; 17:1734853.FI
+2026; 17:1790415.FI

 - PMC Free PDF